New Big Money Means Tempur Sealy International Inc. (TPX) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a 7.84% loss in the last 1 month and extending the period to 3 months gives it a 36.43%, and is 2.03% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.00% over the week and 2.87% over the month.
+The stock witnessed a -0.31% loss in the last 1 month and extending the period to 3 months gives it a 32.69%, and is -2.24% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.23% over the week and 2.62% over the month.

 Tempur Sealy International Inc. (TPX) Analyst Forecasts